 An important part of membership in a union is to have a place to turn to when something goes bad at work.
 Unlike HR or your advisor, the union exists to advocate on your behalf.
 This can be a safety concern, suspicion of harassment or discrimination, or anything that might not be right.
 In general, you are covered by Federal and Provincial Labor law, AND by your collective bargaining agreement.
 Even if you are unfamiliar or unsure, you can easily contact someone at the union about your situation.

-With specific regards to safety issues, the Union has a seat on the Joint Health and Safety Committee at Carleton, and safety issues can also be directed to our seated member (see the executive list).
-Though beyond specific conditions on the part of the person presenting the issue, any health and safety issues will probably be coordinated with Caroline and PSAC, as PSAC employs experts in workplace health and safety.
+With specific regards to safety issues, the Union has a seat on the Joint Health and Safety Committee at Carleton, and safety issues can also be directed to our seated member (see the contacts list).
+Though beyond specific conditions on the part of the person presenting the issue, any health and safety issues will probably be coordinated with PSAC, as PSAC employs experts in workplace health and safety.

 What have unions done for us lately?

-Besides advancing the interests of workers in the workplace, unions are commonly credited for such universal gains as weekends, lunch breaks, overtime pay, parental and sick leaves, pensions, and higher wages.
+Besides advancing the interests of workers in the workplace, unions are commonly credited with such universal gains as weekends, lunch breaks, overtime pay, parental and sick leaves, pensions, and higher wages.
 Less commonly known are multiple ways unions improve workplace and social conditions.
 Here are just a few more recent PSAC examples:

 - PSAC members participated in the first pan-Canadian research survey assessing the impacts of domestic violence in the workplace.
 This is the first research of its kind in Canada.
 Results will help establish proactive practices in the workplace.
 PSAC is breaking ground by negotiating leave provisions for victims of domestic violence in a number of workplaces.